nicklvsa/ext-json/README.md

 # Ext-JSON

-### This is small extension preprcessor to add additional features to JSON
+### This is small extension preprocessor to add additional features to JSON
 #### TODO: convert env vars to cli params